Coalition casualties in Afghanistan: Turkey

 The Turkish Army suffered its first deaths on 14 July 2009, when two soldiers were killed in a road traffic accident in Faryab province, between Mazar-i Sharif and Kabul.
 One of the two killed was the commander of the Turkish contingent of ISAF troops in Afghanistan.
 On 16 March 2012, 12 Turkish soldiers were killed when their helicopter crashed into a house in Kabul.
 On 26 February 2015, one Turkish soldier was killed and another wounded in a suicide-bombing in Kabul.

 United States

-Since the start of U.S. military operations in Afghanistan through mid-2019, nearly 2,400 American servicemembers have died.
+From the start of U.S. military operations through the wars end, nearly 2,400 American service members were killed in Afghanistan.
 Additionally, 20,719 U.S. service members have been wounded in hostile action, according to the Defense Department.

 Of the United States deaths, 1,922 have died in hostile action.
 Included in these numbers are 18 CIA operatives that were killed in Afghanistan: 16 by hostile fire, including seven in a suicide bomb attack on a military base, one in an accident and one committed suicide.
 The independent website iCasualties has put the total number of U.S. deaths at 2,355.
 This number is by 9 higher than the Department of Defense's tally which is 2,346, when including the intelligence operatives.